Ultimate Guide to Real Estate Website Conversion Marketing

 Tools for automatic value estimations can be built very quickly by asking the user simple questions and then generating a value based on the responses.
 To build one, you can utilise APIs such as the Zillow API or get a pre-built estimation tool from us at Serviceform.
 Our property valuation tool can be white-labelled for your business.

-Install a chatbot – preferably a pre-built ‘non-AI’ version
+Install an AI chatbot – preferably a pre-built 'human-like' version

 Chatbots have been around for some time now, but have only recently started really impacting conversions.
-There are a lot of misconceptions around chatbots.
+There are a lot of misconceptions around AI chatbots.
 Most people we talk to have a feeling that chatbots ‘don’t understand anything’.
-This is actually true, but only for the artificially-intelligent (or AI-type) chatbots.
+This is actually true, but only for chatbots that sound robotic.

 Chatbots can be used in a lot of different scenarios: allow customers to get in touch easier with floating touch points; help them find the right property; get a quick home valuation; or talk directly to an agent over live chat.
 In the case of live chat, the chatbot can be effectively used to pre-qualify the lead, saving the agent unnecessary time on a prospect.